tldr-pages/tldr/pages/freebsd/cal.md

 # cal

-> Print a calendar with the current day highlighted.
+> Display a calendar with the current day highlighted.
 > More information: <https://man.freebsd.org/cgi/man.cgi?cal>.

 - Display a calendar for the current month: